-Kamila has worked in the field of developmental disabilities in Ireland since 2009.
-She has a BA in Psychology and a Post Graduate Diploma in Applied Behavior Analysis from the National University of Ireland, Galway.
+Kamila has worked in the field of autism and developmental disabilities in Ireland since 2009.
+She has a BA in Psychology from the American College Dublin and a Post Graduate Diploma in Applied Behavior Analysis (ABA) from the National University of Ireland, Galway.
 Kamila also holds a Master of Science in Rehabilitation and Disability Studies from the University College Dublin.
-She is a Board Certified Behavior Analyst (BCBA).

 Kamila is a Board Certified Behavior Analyst (BCBA) and a Feeding Specialist certified in the Assessment and Treatment Using the Sequential Oral Sensory (S.O.S.)
 Approach to Feeding and A Sensory-Motor Approach to Feeding.
 She is also certified in the Oral Placement Therapy (OPT) for children presenting with oral motor difficulties, and Picture Exchange Communication System (PECS).
 Kamila is also qualified in the administration of Autism Diagnostic Observation Schedule-2 (ADOS-2) and Autism Diagnostic Interview - Revised (ADI-R).